taosade/iCMS/README.md

 # iCMS

 ## Description
 Generative AI powered content management system.
-This is an education project showcasing automated content generation.
+This is an educational project showcasing automated content generation.

 As part of the project, I've experimented with a new techstack:

 - **Deno** as a runtime.
 - **Hono** as a backend framework.
-- **MongoDB** as a document storage.
+- **MongoDB Atlas** as a document storage.